MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 For the desktop app, right-click the app icon in the taskbar, and then select **Log out**.

 If you have multiple accounts added, you'll need to sign out of your individual accounts.
-Once you've signed out of the accounts in Teams, you'll need to enter their credentials again on the next launch of the app to access your account.
+Once you've signed out of the accounts in Teams, you'll need to enter your credentials again on the next launch of the app to access your account.

 ## Sign out of mobile devices

-Mobile users can sign out of Teams by going to the menu, selecting the More menu, and then selecting Sign out.
+Mobile users can sign out of Teams by going to the menu, selecting the **More** menu, and then selecting Sign out.
 Once signed out, users will need to reenter their credentials the next time they launch the app.

-> [Note]
+> [!Note]
-> Teams for Android uses single sign-on (SSO) to simplify the sign in experience.
+> Teams for Android uses SSO to simplify the sign in experience.
 Users should make sure to log out of all Microsoft apps, in addition to Teams, in order to completely log out on the Android platform.

 ### Global sign in and sign out for Frontline workers